ijslapje/dynamic-identity/Ian/README.txt

-DO NOT OPEN CONFIG IN EXEL!!!!

 Setup guide:
-Dubble click 'Sjeff.exe' and it starts
+Dubble click 'DynamDemoBal.exe' and it starts

 config guide:
-If you want to config the amout of balls in the beginning, or the aspect ratio, you have to open the conig with visual studio code and edit it there.
+If you want to config the values, you have to open the config with visual studio code and edit it there.